 First, we’ll take a look at mechanics and see how they affect Ikoria draft.
-Afterwards we check best commons for every color.
+Afterwards, we’ll check the best commons for each color.
 Then we’ll examine all archetypes and what they’re trying to do.

 We’ll also rank the colors and the archetypes at the end.
 We did over 50 drafts of Ikoria, and reached Mythic rank, along the way.
 So naturally, we updated the article with everything we learned along the way.

 UPDATE: If you’re looking forward to drafting the newest set, you should read our New Capenna Draft Guide.

 There are four mechanics in Ikoria Liar of Behemoths:

 - Cycling (if a card has cycling, you can pay its cycling cost and discard it from your hand to draw a card)

 - Keyword Counters (flying counter gives flying, trample counter gives trample, etc.)

 - Mutate (creature with mutate can join with non-Human creature to combine abilities)

 - Companion (if you follow a specific deck-building rule, you can play your companion from outside the game)